Privacy

 Operational source tagging

-The `source` field helps distinguish whether a signup or inquiry came from the homepage, Start Here, About, Contact, or another public entry point.
+The `source` field helps distinguish whether an inquiry came from the homepage, Start Here, About, Contact, or another public entry point.

-The public site also records a narrow set of same-origin interaction events so the desk can measure whether entry routes, trust pages, and next-read paths are actually useful.
+The public site pushes a narrow set of interaction events so the desk can measure whether entry routes, trust pages, and next-read paths are actually useful.

 Operational boundaries